umbraco/UmbracoDocs/14/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 This tutorial takes you through configuring Microsoft Entra ID (Azure Active Directory/Azure AD) for the member login on your Umbraco CMS website.

 {% hint style="warning" %}
-Entra ID conflicts with Umbraco ID which is the main authentication method used on all Umbraco Cloud projects.
+Entra ID (formerly Azure AD) conflicts with Umbraco ID when used for backoffice logins on Umbraco Cloud projects, though this does not affect member logins.

-Due to this, we **highly recommend not using Azure AD for backoffice authentication on your Umbraco Cloud projects**.
+**We highly recommend not using Azure AD for backoffice authentication on your Umbraco Cloud projects**.

-It is still possible to use other [External Login Providers](../reference/security/external-login-providers.md) like Google Auth and OpenIdConnect, with Umbraco Cloud.
+For member authentication, other [External Login Providers](../reference/security/external-login-providers.md), such as Google Auth and OpenIdConnect, are still supported and compatible with Umbraco Cloud.

+Additionally, the **Custom Identity Provider for Umbraco Cloud** feature is currently in development.
+Once released, it will enable seamless integration of your own Active Directory with the Umbraco Cloud Portal, providing enhanced user authentication.
+For more information, see the [Umbraco Roadmap](https://umbraco.com/products/knowledge-center/roadmap/).
 {% endhint %}

 ## Prerequisites